Montreal School of Theology

 The Montreal School of Theology is an ecumenical collegiate seminary located in Montreal, Quebec.
-Its three colleges – United Theological College, The Presbyterian College, and the Montreal Diocesan Theological College – are autonomous, and each is representative of a particular denomination.
+Its two colleges – The Presbyterian College and the Montreal Diocesan Theological College (Dio) – are autonomous, and each is representative of a particular denomination.
+A third school, the United Theological College, merged with Dio in 2022 as a United Church Studies program.

 The Montreal School of Theology, and each of its member colleges, is affiliated with McGill University.
 The School was founded in 1914.

 History

 Established in 1914, the Montreal School of Theology began as an ecumenical initiative in theological education: the first of its kind in North America, and the 'oldest ecumenical centre for theological education in the English-speaking world'.
 The colleges share both pedagogical objectives, and a commitment to the preservation and propagation of their individual identities: Anglican, Presbyterian, and Congregational.
 To this end, each college retains its own faculty, governing body, and premises; though, historically, the expertise of faculty from the respective colleges has been shared throughout the school.